Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 ===============

 -  ``Documentation/locking/spinlocks.rst``: Linus Torvalds' spinlocking
-   tutorial in the kernel sources.
+   tutorial in the woke kernel sources.

 -  Unix Systems for Modern Architectures: Symmetric Multiprocessing and Caching for Kernel Programmers: